Weight Loss

 Is Ozempic helping you control blood sugar levels and lose weight?
 If so, or if you’ve thought about it, you might wonder if you can use it with your current birth control.
 In this article, we tell you everything you need to know about taking Ozempic and birth control.

-You don’t have to wait to lose weight, find a provider on Klarity to discover if Ozempic, with or without birth control is right for you.
+You don’t have to wait to lose weight, find a provider on Klarity Health to discover if Ozempic, with or without birth control is right for you.

 Certain medications can impair the effectiveness of birth control methods.
 It’s important to be aware of these interactions, especially if you’re considering the use of Ozempic and birth control simultaneously.